springfall2008/batpred/docs/output-data.md

 The calculated best results under the PV 10% scenario for the forecast_hours duration:

-- predbat.soc_kw_best10 - As soc_kw_best but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted
+- predbat.best10_metric - Predicted best cost in pence using the PV 10% solar forecast
+- predbat.best10_export_energy- Predicted best export energy in kWh for PV 10%
+- predbat.best10_import_energy- Predicted best import energy in kWH for PV 10%
+- predbat.best10_load_energy - Predicted best load energy in kWh for PV 10%
 - predbat.best10_pv_energy - Predicted best PV 10% energy in kWh
-- predbat.best10_metric - Predicted best cost for PV 10%
-- predbat.best10_export_energy- Predicted best export energy for PV 10%
-- predbat.best10_load_energy - Predicted best load energy for PV 10%
-- predbat.best10_import_energy- Predicted best import energy for PV 10%
+- predbat.soc_kw_best10 - As soc_kw_best but using the PV 10%, also holds minute by minute data (in attributes) to be charted

 ## Battery status